tektecher/TekTech-IDE__/TekTech/README.md

  * Add features with install Extension
  * Share code by one click
  * Use offline
- * see every data from your board on Dashboard !
+ * See every data from your board on Dashboard !

 ## Backend Technology